dimitri-yatsenko/datajoint-book/book/02-concepts/02-database.md

 2. Relational (1972-2005)
 3. The Next Generation (2005-future)

-The impact of the relational data model was so great that the last two revolutions in databases have been defined by first embracing and then diverging from the relational model.
+The impact of the relational data model has been so great that the last two revolutions in databases have been defined by first embracing and then diverging from the relational model.